Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Numerical Evaluations

-The results in Figs. \ref{fig:result_typical_matrix}-\ref{fig:result_typical_probability} evaluate the error probability, but do not capture which forms of errors are produced when using Algorithm~\ref{alg:recovery}.
-Therefore, we depict in Fig.~\ref{fig:Conf} the confusion matrix for the considered scenario, as well as when repeating the setup with a much larger amount of patients of $\Ninputs = 961$, using merely $\Noutputs \in \{70, 93\}$ pool-tests.
-The values $(\Ninputs, \Noutputs) \in \{(105,45), (961,93)\}$ were also used in \cite{ghosh2020compressed}, which applied \ac{cs} tools for recovery.
-Observing Fig.~\ref{fig:Conf}, we note that most of the errors reported in fact correspond to identifying low-level and mid-level subjects as mid and high, respectively.
-Such errors are much less harmful in COVID-19 tests compared to reporting non-infected subjects as defective, which occurs only $\approx 0.1\%$ of the times for $(\Ninputs, \Noutputs) = (105,45)$ in Fig.~\ref{fig:Conf1}, which is similar to the results achieved in \cite{ghosh2020compressed} for such setups.
-This behavior is more notable when jointly testing $\Ninputs=961$ subjects in Figs. \ref{fig:Conf2}-\ref{fig:Conf3}.
+The results in Figs. \ref{fig:result_typical_matrix}-\ref{fig:result_typical_probability} evaluate the error probability, but do not capture which types of errors are produced.
+We thus report in Fig.~\ref{fig:ConfNew} the confusion matrix for the considered scenario, as well as when repeating the setup with a much larger amount of patients of $\Ninputs = 961$ (and with the same number of infected patients $k=5$), using merely $\Noutputs \in \{70, 93\}$ pool-tests.
+We observe in Fig.~\ref{fig:ConfNew} that the algorithm rarely classifies infected items as non-infected, and vice versa.
+For example, for $(\Ninputs, \Noutputs) = (105,45)$, only $\approx 0.1\%$ of infected items are declared non-infected, akin to the results achieved in~\cite{ghosh2020compressed} for the same parameters. \off{we note that most of the errors reported in fact correspond to identifying low-level and mid-level subjects as mid and high, respectively.
+Such errors are much less harmful in COVID-19 tests compared to reporting non-infected subjects as defective, which occurs only $\approx 0.1\%$ of the times for $(\Ninputs, \Noutputs) = (105,45)$ in Fig.~\ref{fig:Conf1}, which is similar to the results achieved in \cite{ghosh2020compressed} for such setups.} This behavior is more notable when jointly testing $\Ninputs=961$ subjects in Figs. \ref{fig:Conf2}-\ref{fig:Conf3}, where for example for $\paren{\Ninputs,\Noutputs}=\paren{961,93}$ (Figure~\ref{fig:Conf2}), no false negatives are reported.
 Comparing these results to \cite{ghosh2020compressed}, it is noted that multi-level \ac{gt} achieves improved false positive and false negative probabilities with only $\Noutputs=70$ test-pools compared to that achieved using all \ac{cs} methods examined in \cite{ghosh2020compressed} with $\Noutputs=93$ test-pools.
-For instance, for $(\Ninputs, \Noutputs) = (961,93)$ \cite{ghosh2020compressed} reported false positive probabilities varying from $0.1\%$ to $0.8\%$, while the corresponding probability in Fig.~\ref{fig:Conf2} is $0.0\%$.
+For instance, for $(\Ninputs, \Noutputs) = (961,93)$ \cite{ghosh2020compressed} reported false positive probabilities varying from $0.1\%$ to $0.8\%$\off{, while the corresponding probability in Fig.~\ref{fig:Conf2} is $0.0\%$}.
 This indicates the potential of multi-level \ac{gt} in facilitating pooled testing of large numbers of subjects.